-- 4-2 (1) For each calendar year, the President must appoint a Discipline Committee, including a chair and vice chair, both of whom must be Benchers. - (2) The President may remove any person appointed under subrule (1). - (3) At any time, the President may appoint a person to the Discipline Committee to replace a Committee member who resigns or otherwise ceases membership in the Committee, or to increase the number of members of the Committee. - (4) Any function of the chair of the Discipline Committee under this part may be performed by the vice chair if the chair is not available for any reason, or by another Bencher member of the Committee designated by the President if neither the chair nor the vice-chair is available for any reason.
+- 4-2 (1) For each calendar year, the President must appoint a Discipline Committee, including a chair and vice chair, both of whom must be Benchers. - (2) The President may remove any person appointed under subrule (1). - (3) At any time, the President may appoint a person to the Discipline Committee to replace a Committee member who resigns or otherwise ceases membership in the Committee, or to increase the number of members of the Committee. - (4) Any function of the chair of the Discipline Committee under these rules may be performed by the vice chair or by another Bencher member of the Committee designated by the chair.